Raginisinghrs/FUTURE_DS_01/README.md

-Awesome!
-Here's a ready-made GitHub README.md template tailored for your Task 1 – Superstore Sales Dashboard submission.

----

-✅ README.md Template for FUTURE_DS_01

 # Task 1 – Superstore Sales Dashboard
-### 📊 Data Science & Analytics Internship (Track Code: DS) – Future Interns
+### 📊 Data Science & Analytics Internship – Future Interns

 ## 📝 Task Overview
 This task involved analyzing a retail dataset and building an interactive dashboard using **Excel** and **Power BI** to uncover key business insights.